Humans of Bombay: Development

 By 2018, Humans of Bombay had grown to six permanent employees, expanded beyond Mumbai, and established an Instagram page with what Aishwarya Upadhye of The Hindu described as "Stories that make you grin from ear to ear, stories that would give you pangs of guilt, the ones that would make you well up, those that cement your belief in hope and survival," and Sadaf Shaikh of Verve described as "all kinds of stories – some that plaster a big grin on your face, others that elicit a quick prayer for having a privileged life."

+Controversies

+In September 2023, Humans of Bombay began a copyright infringement case against the People of India website, and a summons was issued by the Delhi High Court in Humans of Bombay Stories Pvt Ltd v.
+POI Social Media Pvt Ltd. In October 2023, Humans of Bombay lost the case when the Delhi High Court ordered each website to "refrain" from using the copyrighted work of the other website.
+Monetary damages were not ordered for either party, and the court noted when people send their own images, these images are not considered copyrighted by the websites.

+Humans of Bombay received backlash across the globe for plagiarism, especially for copying the work of American photo blogger Brandon Stanton's page Humans of New York.

 Details

 Marine Drive was the first location chosen in 2014 and from there now they have covered thousands of people in Mumbai including Ratan Tata, Narendra Modi, Nawazuddin Siddiqui, Rajkummar Rao, Kareena Kapoor Khan, Boman Irani, Anupam Kher, Kartik Aaryan, Sunil Chhetri, Milind Soman, Sapna Bhavnani, Kajol and Ajay Devgan, and Devika Rotawan.
 Topics include acid attacks, sex workers, domestic violence and inter-caste love stories.
 Humans of Bombay published a first-hand account of a Jamia student talking about the Citizenship Amendment Bill (CAA) and the Jamia attack.
 In 2021, a post by actress Sanjana Sanghi was removed after protests on social media over the content of her post featuring domestic workers.